atom/atom/docs/creating-a-theme.md

 ## Creating a Minimal Syntax Theme

 1. Open the Command Palette (`cmd-p`)
-1. Search for `Package Generator: Generate Theme` and select it.
+1. Search for `Package Generator: Generate Syntax Theme` and select it.
-1. Choose a name for the folder which will contain your theme.
+1. Choose a name for your theme.
+A folder will be created with this name.
+1. Press enter to create your theme.
+After creation, your theme will be installed and enabled.
 1. An Atom window will open with your newly created theme.
   1. Open `package.json` and update the relevant parts.
   1. Open `stylesheets/colors.less` to change the various colors variables which have been already been defined.
   1. Open `stylesheets/base.less` and modify the various syntax CSS selectors that have been already been defined.
-  1. When you're ready update the `README.md` and include an example screenshot of your new theme in action.
+  1. When you're ready, update the `README.md` and include an example screenshot of your new theme in action.
-1. Reload Atom (`cmd-r`) and your theme should now be applied.
+1. Reload atom (`cmd-r`) to see changes you made reflected in your Atom window.
 1. Look in the theme settings, your new theme should be show in the enabled themes section
     ![themesettings-img]
 1. Open a terminal to your new theme directory; it should be in `~/.atom/packages/<my-name>`.
   1. To publish, initialize a git repository, push to GitHub, and run `apm publish`.

+Want to make edits and have them immediately show up without reloading?
+Open a development window (__View > Developer > Open in Dev Mode__ menu) to the directory of your choice &mdash; even the new theme itself.
+Then just edit away!
+Changes will be instantly reflected in the editor without having to reload.

 ## Interface Themes